 Standard deductions have more or less doubled since 2017, and this might make itemizing less attractive to some taxpayers who have chosen that route in the past, particularly because changes were made to quite a few itemized deductions as well.

 The state and local property tax deduction (SALT) is now limited to $10,000 collectively.
 The casualty and theft loss deduction has been repealed except for taxpayers who suffer a loss due to a disaster area declared by the U.S. president.
 Personal exemptions have been eliminated from the tax code as well.

 You see where this is going.
 Thus, this might be one year when you'd be better off hiring a professional to make sure your return is right – particularly if itemized deductions are a high priority for you.

 The Cost Factor

-One nice thing about preparing your tax return yourself is that it's free, at least if you do it manually.
-But this takes a lot of time and patience.
-The IRS estimates that it takes the average person about 13 hours to prepare a tax return.
-Of course, the amount of time depends on the complexity of your financial situation.
-And as they say, time is money.
+Preparing your own returns can take a lot of time though along with a good deal of planning and patience.
+The IRS estimates that the average person requires about 13 hours to prepare a tax return.
+Of course, the amount of time you'll spend will depend on the complexity of your financial situation.
+But as they say, time is money.

-Where to Start
+Where to Start for Paper Filings

 Tax Preparation Software